I am still working on the 2007 Shop.org Annual Summit Blog Post.

 On the way back to my room, I noticed it was cloudy and it looked like rain.
 And it did rain in the evening and in the early morning on both days.
 But of course, 'The Rainmakers' were in town.
 It was glorious...

-to commemorate their 15th Anniversary, I will be blogging about my experiences with Shop.org and about some of the great people I have met at the conferences and workshops.
+This week to commemorate their 15th Anniversary, I will be blogging about my experiences with Shop.org and about some of the great people I have met at the conferences and workshops.
 Please join this conversation with some of your comments or experiences with Shop.org.
 Tomorrow on Super Tuesday our Focus is Mitch Joel of Twist Image.